OpenTofu is now part of the Linux Foundation 🎉

 your Terraform state and will henceforth be managed by Terraform.

 In GitHub, an issue is a feature that is used to track enhancements, bugs, or any other tasks within a project.
 Issues allow users to collaborate with the project contributors.
-Anyone who has access to the GitHub repos can access and open the Issues.
+Anyone who has access to the GitHub repos can access and open the GitHub issues.

-To manage GitHub issues with Terraform, we can use the github_issue resource.
+To manage GitHub issues with Terraform, use the github_issue resource.
 This resource allows us to create, modify, or delete GitHub issues with code.

 resource "github_issue" "first_issue" {